The Final Walkthrough: Checklist Of What To Look For

 - Turn the washing machine and dryer on and off.

-- Run water in all of the drains to make sure they drain out and don’t clog.
+- Run water in all of the drains to make sure they empty out and don’t clog.

 - Make sure there aren’t any strange smells coming from the running water.